Best Gaming PC Under $5000

 High-quality, high-capacity, and stunning RGB, perfect for the $5000 build.

 A high-end gaming computer is only as good as its graphics card?
 Well, what about one of the latest flagship GPUs?
-That’s right; we are going for the ASUS TUF Gaming AMD Radeon RX 6900 XT and it’s mouth-watering.
-This GPU is one of the highest performing cards in the benchmarks, and while many will point out the RTX 3090 is slightly better, the FPS counts in 4K are truly amazing and for the price, this is the best choice.
+That’s right; we are going for the RTX 3090 and it’s mouth-watering.
+This GPU is the highest performing card on the market, and the FPS counts in 4K are truly amazing and for the price, this is the best choice.

 The Sabrent PCIe 4.0 SSD features sequential read and write speeds up to 5,000 MB/s and 4,400 MB/s, which is already much faster than the highly regarded Samsung EVO 970 Plus (PCIe 3.0).
 With this 2TB device, you have enough space for your operating system and a selection of your most played gaming titles.
 This SSD will give you instant access to your system with a snappy boot-up and fast application load times.

-To keep all your high-end components safe and looking stylish, we have selected the Phanteks P600S PC case.
-This mid-tower case comes with three preinstalled 140mm fans, delivering optimum airflow out of the box.
+To keep all your high-end components safe and looking stylish, we have selected the Corsair iCUE 5000X RGB PC case.
+This mid-tower case comes with three preinstalled 120mm RGB fans, delivering optimum airflow out of the box.

 Combining this case with the CPU cooler, your gaming PC will be running at low temperatures, even with the most demanding of games.
-The P600S comes with a stylish design and tempered glass panels to keep your overall build looking sharp.
-It isn’t just about looks with this case though and there is a reason we see “hybrid” in the name.
-This case features sound dampening panels, one of which sits on the front and can be removed if you would prefer an airflow-focused system over silence.
+The 5000X comes with a stylish design and tempered glass panels to keep your overall build looking sharp.

 The $5000 gaming PC is home to some power-thirsty components, so a solid PSU is going to be required.
 This high-end build has an 850W PSU at the core, with a platinum+ efficiency rating too.
-The T2-series comes with full modularity, a 10-year warranty, and EVGA’s ECO Mode, giving you the perfect mix of cooling and silent operation.
+The GF1 comes with full modularity, a 10-year warranty, and Thermaltake’s Zero Fan Mode, giving you the perfect mix of cooling and silent operation.

 Things To Consider